sharmaprishita10/BidBazaar/README.md

-# Commerce
+# BidBazaar

-Commerce is a web-based project designed to create an eBay-like e-commerce auction site where users can post auction listings, place bids, comment on listings, and manage a personalized "Watchlist".
+BidBazaar is a web-based project designed to create an eBay-like e-commerce auction site where users can post auction listings, place bids, comment on listings, and manage a personalized "Watchlist".

 ### Description